MIWP 4a: Set up sub-group on Persistent Identifiers (PID)

 During the MIG-T meeting in London, 30/09/2014 - 1/10/2014 it was decided to address the topic of Persistent Identifiers separately (originally MIWP4 covers both, PID and RDF), as it present on obstacle to the implementation of INSPIRE, and to establish a subgroup dealing with identified issues.

-#2 Updated by Michael Lutz almost 5 years ago
+#2 Updated by Michael Lutz over 5 years ago

 - File ARE3NA_PID_study_GOFA_model.jpg added